DorkHelmet/rankingsystems/README.md

 6. last played opponent.

 #### Legendary match making
-Continue itterate on the ELO ranking system currently being used.
+Continue to itterate on the ELO ranking system currently being used.

 ### Games required to reach Legendary
-Following is a table of the number of games that is required to reach the next tier starting from Neophyte 3 RP = 0, with a specific win %, this does not account for the level demotion protection of 2 losses while being at 0 RP at a level.
+The following is a table of the number of games that are required to reach the next tier starting from Neophyte 3 RP = 0, with a specific win %, this does not account for the level demotion protection of 2 losses while being at 0 RP at a level.

 |Win Rate|Apprentice|Disciple|Primus|Legendary|Total|